 How will applicants be selected?

-- After submitting an application, a panel will review and select members based on the following:
+- After submitting an application, DOH staff and current YAC members will review and select up to 50 members based on the following:

 - Members must meet all eligibility requirements and agree to all expectations.